Ozintz/News-and-Meta-search/README.md

 python app.py
 ```

-Search for News Articles
+## Search for News Articles

-Enter the person's name, city, country, and keywords into the respective fields.
+1. Enter the person's name, city, country, and keywords into the respective fields.
-Provide your NewsAPI key.
+2. Provide your NewsAPI key.
-Click on the "Search" button to fetch articles from the available sources.
+3. Click on the "Search" button to fetch articles from the available sources.
-The results will be displayed in the results pane.
+4. The results will be displayed in the results pane.

-Save Search Results
+## Save Search Results

-Click on the "Save Results" button to save the fetched articles in JSON or CSV format.
+- Click on the "Save Results" button to save the fetched articles in JSON or CSV format.

-Extract Image Metadata
+## Extract Image Metadata

-Drag and drop an image file (PNG, JPG, JPEG) into the application window.
+- Drag and drop an image file (PNG, JPG, JPEG) into the application window.
-The extracted metadata will be displayed in the results pane.
+- The extracted metadata will be displayed in the results pane.
-Notes
-NewsAPI Key: You must provide your own NewsAPI key to use the news search functionality.
-You can obtain an API key by signing up at NewsAPI.
-Reverse Geocoding: The application uses OpenStreetMap's Nominatim service for reverse geocoding GPS coordinates extracted from image metadata.